arrestoteles/lab-4-path-finder/README.md

 > ([Wikipedia](https://en.wikipedia.org/wiki/Word_ladder))

 We model this problem as a graph.
-The nodes denote the words and the edges denote one step in this word ladder.
+The nodes denote words in a dictionary and the edges denote one step in this word ladder.
+Note that edges only connect words of the same length.

 The class does not store the full graph in memory, just the dictionary of words.
 The edges are then computed on demand.
 The class already contains code that reads the dictionary, but you must complete the rest of the class.

 ## About the graphs in the collection

 **Note:**
 All graph files are encoded in UTF-8 (Unicode).
-If you experience problems searching for words with special characters (`å`, `ä`, `ö`), this may point to a character encoding problem in your setup.
+If you experience problems searching for words with special characters (`å`, `ä`, `ö`), your setup may have a character encoding problem.

 #### AdjacencyGraph:

 - All graphs **citygraph-XX.txt** are extracted from freely available [mileage charts](https://www.mileage-charts.com/).
-The smallest graph has 130 cities and 838 edges (citygraph-VGregion.txt), and the largest one 996 cities and 28054 edges (citygraph-EU.txt).
+  The smallest graph has 130 cities and 838 edges (citygraph-VGregion.txt).
+  The largest one 996 cities and 28054 edges (citygraph-EU.txt).
   All edge costs are in kilometers.
   - Suggested searches: `Göteborg` to `Götene` (**citygraph-VGregion.txt**); `Lund` to `Kiruna` (**citygraph-SE.txt**); `Porto, Portugal` to `Vorkuta, Russia` (**citygraph-EU.txt**)

 - **wikipedia-graph.txt** is converted from [the Wikispeedia dataset](http://snap.stanford.edu/data/wikispeedia.html) in SNAP (Stanford Large Network Dataset Collection).
   It contains 4587 Wikipedia pages and 119882 page links.
   All edges have cost 1.
   - Suggested search: `Superconductivity` to `Anna_Karenina`

 #### NPuzzle:

-- **NPuzzle** doesn't need a file for initializing the graph, just a number giving the size of the puzzle.
+- **NPuzzle** does not need a file for initializing the graph, just a number giving the size of the puzzle.
   Larger sizes than 3 are usually too difficult, even for the algorithms in this lab.
   - Suggested search for size 2: `/_C/BA/` to goal `/AB/C_/`
   - Suggested searches for size 3: any of `/_AB/CDE/FGH/`, `/CBA/DEF/_HG/`, `/FDG/HE_/CBA/` or `/HFG/BED/C_A/`, to the goal `/ABC/DEF/GH_/`
-  - Try also the following size 3 puzzle, which doesn't have a solution (why?): `/ABC/DEF/HG_/` to `/ABC/DEF/GH_/`
+  - Try also the following size-3 puzzle, which doesn't have a solution (why?): `/ABC/DEF/HG_/` to `/ABC/DEF/GH_/`

 #### GridGraph:

 - **AR0011SR.map** and **AR0012SR.map** are taken from the [2D Pathfinding Benchmarks](https://www.movingai.com/benchmarks/grids.html) in Nathan Sturtevant's Moving AI Lab.
   The maps are from the collection "Baldurs Gate II Original maps", and are grids of sizes 216 x 224 and 148 x 139, respectively.
   There are also associated PNG files, so that you can see how they look like.
   - Suggested searches: `23:161` to `130:211` (**AR0011SR.map**); `11:73` to `85:127` (**AR0012SR.map**)

 - **maze-10x5.txt**, **maze-20x10.txt**, and **maze-100x50.txt** are generated by a [random maze generator](http://www.delorie.com/game-room/mazes/genmaze.cgi).
   They are grids of sizes 41 x 11, 81 x 21, and 201 x 101, respectively.
   - Suggested searches: `1:1` to `39:9` (**maze-10x5.txt**); `1:1` to `79:19` (maze-20x10.txt); `1:1` to `199:99` (**maze-100x50.txt**)

 #### WordLadder:

 - **english-crossword.txt** comes from the official crossword lists in the [Moby project](https://en.wikipedia.org/wiki/Moby_Project).
   It consists of 117,969 words.
-  - Suggested searches: any two words of the same length (between 4 and 8 characters)
+  - Suggested searches: any start and goal of the same length (between 4 and 8 characters)

 - **swedish-romaner.txt** and **swedish-saldo.txt** are two Swedish word lists compiled from [Språkbanken Text](https://spraakbanken.gu.se/resurser).
   They contain 75,740 words (**words-romaner.txt**) and 888,275 words (**words-saldo.txt**), respectively.